waseemingly/tp/docs/UserGuide.md

 1. We can then **add a developer** to our CodeContact.
     * Enter the
-      command `add-developer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Developer pr/AndroidApp s/4500 d/19-11-2023 g/johng rt/3`
+      command `add-developer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Developer pr/AndroidApp s/4500 d/01-11-2023 g/johng rt/3`
     * Try adding more developers with different details for each parameter!
-    * Remember to add a new project or [role](#add-roles) if you which to add new developers with other roles and project.
+    * Remember to add a new [project](#add-project--add-project) or [role](#add-roles) if you wish to add new developers with other roles and project.